MicrosoftDocs/azure-devops-docs/release-notes/roadmap/2023/q3features.md

 ### Adding Assigned To avatar to child items on cards

-As a user, I want to see the assigned to avatar next to the tasks on the board cards.
+As a user, I want to see the **Assigned To** avatar next to the tasks on the board cards.
 This would me to see what tasks are assigned to whom.
 I should also be assign the tasks directly from the action menu.

 > [!div class="mx-imgBorder"]
 > ![Adding Assigned To avatar to child items on cards](media/boards-2022q3-02.png)